Lead management: Push

+Pull

 The pull method was created to motivate sales staff to 'pull' leads from an online available system, thereby assigning them to a particular person as they are engaged.

-Technical Functionality
+Technical functionality

 Lead acquisition

 The lead acquisition functionality should allow for the simple and efficient acquisition of lead data into the lead management system.
 The acquisition functions must be able to support a variety of marketing channels and methods of capturing data.
 Some examples include: